Skip to content

 Your cart is empty

-Sauna Use and Body Weight: What Changes Are Temporary and Why
+Sauna Use and Body Weight: What Changes Are Temporary and Why - My Energy Flow

 In this guide, we’ll walk through what sauna sessions can (and can’t) explain about body weight in the short term, why changes are often temporary, and how people typically think about hydration, timing, and safety.
 The goal is clarity and realistic expectations — not quick fixes.